nodejs/node/BUILDING.md

 #### Troubleshooting Unix and macOS builds

 Stale builds can sometimes result in `file not found` errors while building.
-This and some other problems can be resolved with `make distclean`.
+This and some other problems can be resolved with `python3 build.py distclean`.
 The `distclean` recipe aggressively removes build artifacts.
-You will need to build again (`make -j4`).
+You will need to build again (`python3 build.py all -j4`).
 Since all build artifacts have been removed, this rebuild may take a lot more time than previous builds.
 Additionally, `distclean` removes the file that stores the results of `./configure`.
-If you ran `./configure` with non-default options (such as `--debug`), you will need to run it again before invoking `make -j4`.
+If you ran `./configure` with non-default options (such as `--debug`), you will need to run it again before invoking `python3 build.py all -j4`.

 ### Windows